 - acknowledge and celebrate the contributions made by Black people to the cultural and economic development of the UK

 At Bristol City Council, we make a difference in several ways.
-We follow our Equality and Inclusion Strategic Framework.
+We follow our Equity and Inclusion Strategic Framework.
 We consider inequalities for racially minoritised groups and create clear steps to improve through our Equality Action Plans.
 We also consider the impacts of council decisions on Black, Asian, and minoritised ethnic communities.

 More information on our year-round efforts can be found in our equality, diversity, and cohesion policies (bristol.gov.uk).